jdw1996/jdw1996.github.io/_src/2019-03-08-things-to-see-and-do-in-nyc.md

 * __Rockefeller Center__: Located in Midtown, this area has a lot of high end shops, including the famous toy store FAO Schwarz.
 During the Christmas season, there is a very large tree set up, and nearby stores put light displays on their facades.
 * __Roosevelt Island__: There's a cable car from the east side of Manhattan over to Roosevelt Island with great views of Midtown and the Queensboro Bridge.
 The south end of the island is a park with a monument to FDR and the north end is residential with a bit of retail.
 * __Staten Island Ferry__: Free ferry from the Financial District to Staten Island.
 Great views of Brooklyn, New Jersey, and the skyline of Downtown Manhattan.
 Don't bother walking around Staten Island, though.
 I tried it and there was nothing there.
+* __Strand Books__: They have a huge selection of new and used books over multiple floors.
+This is the best bookstore I've found in NYC.
+Located near Union Square.
 * __Theodore Roosevelt Birthplace National Historic Site__: Free tours operate in this brownstone in the East Village.
 * __Times Square__: Most New Yorkers seem to hate it, but everyone should see it at least once.
 It's packed with crowds, souvenirs, retail, buskers, and video screens showing ads.
 It's busy every time of the night and day.
 Avoid going while it's raining if you don't want to get poked by hundreds of umbrellas.
 * __Unisphere__: A 43 metre high globe, built for the 1964 World's Fair in Flushing Meadows-Corona Park.
 It's a lengthy trip from Manhattan, but it's not far away if you're going to a Mets game anyway, and it's one of my favourite New York landmarks.